asmjit/asmjit/README.md

 Configuring & Feature Selection
 -------------------------------

 AsmJit is designed to be easy embeddable in any project.
 However, it depends on some compile-time macros that can be used to build a specific version of AsmJit that includes or excludes certain features.
 A typical way of building AsmJit is to use [cmake](https://www.cmake.org), but it's also possible to just include AsmJit source code in your project and just build it.
-The easiest way to include AsmJit in your project is to just include **src** directory in your project and to define `ASMJIT_BUILD_STATIC` or `ASMJIT_BUILD_EMBED`.
+The easiest way to include AsmJit in your project is to just include **src** directory in your project and to define `ASMJIT_STATIC`.
 AsmJit can be just updated from time to time without any changes to this integration process.
 Do not embed AsmJit's [/test](./test) files in such case as these are used for testing.

 ### Build Type: